100% Free Consultation (225) 412-6348

 Record Settlements & Verdicts for the Catastrophically Injured

-Our Louisiana personal injury firm has consistently taken on the largest, highest-stakes cases—including the case of a mother who lost all mobility below her neck in an ambulance accident.
-For the sake of her and her children, our firm committed resources to get her family everything they needed for a secure future, from medical bills to arranging at-home care.
-We won $117 million on behalf of our client—the largest injury verdict in Louisiana history.
+Our Louisiana personal injury firm has consistently taken on the largest, highest-stakes cases, including the case of a mother who lost all mobility below her neck in an ambulance accident.
+For her and her children, we committed the resources to pursue what they needed for a stable future, from medical bills to at-home care.
+We won $117 million on her behalf: the largest personal injury verdict in Louisiana history.

 • $8 billion verdict for a young man scarred by defective drugs.